Kyaw Zin Phyo

-Kyaw Zin Phyo (ကျော်ဇင်ဖြိုး; born 15 June 1998) is a Burmese professional footballer who plays as a goalkeeper for Shan United and the Myanmar national team.
+Kyaw Zin Phyo (ကျော်ဇင်ဖြိုး; born 1 February 1994) is a Burmese professional footballer who plays as a goalkeeper for Shan United and the Myanmar national team.
 His performances with the silver medal-winning Myanmar team in the 2015 SEA Games in Singapore were noticeable.
 He played well, saving many shots against Vietnam and Thailand in the semi-final and final respectively.

-He is not related to Kyaw Zin Htet, another goalkeeper, or Kyaw Zin Lwin.